Coronation of George IV: Exclusion of Caroline

 On 16 July, the Queen's chamberlain, Lord Hood, had written to inform the Duke of Norfolk that the Queen would be attending the forthcoming coronation and requesting that she would be conducted to her seat.
 He received a prompt reply from Lord Howard, the Deputy Earl Marshal stating "that it was not His Majesty's pleasure to comply with the application".
 Despite this and the urging of her legal advisors, Queen Caroline was determined to attend the coronation.
 At 6 am, her carriage arrived at Westminster Hall and was received with applause from a sympathetic section of the crowd and "anxious agitation" by the soldiers and officials supervising the door, which after some confusion was closed.
 The Queen approached on the arm of Lord Hood, but was asked for her ticket by the commander of the guard.
 Replying that she was the Queen and needed no ticket, she was firmly turned away.
 When Caroline and Lord Hood tried to enter by a side door, it was slammed in their faces.
 Their attempt to find another entrance was blocked by a line of armed soldiers, so they then made for the House of Lords, which was connected to the hall, but when she was denied entry there too, the Queen returned to her carriage.
-After about 20 minutes the party arrived at the abbey, and approached the door which leads into Poet's Corner.
-Lord Hood addressed the doorkeeper, who was probably one of the professional boxers who had been hired for the event, announcing; "I present to you your queen, do you refuse her admission?"
+After about 20 minutes the party arrived at the abbey, and approached the door which leads into Poets' Corner.
+Lord Hood addressed the doorkeeper, who was probably one of the professional boxers who had been hired for the event, announcing: "I present to you your queen, do you refuse her admission?"
 The doorkeeper replied that he could admit no one without a ticket.
 Lord Hood had his own ticket, but the doorkeeper was insistent that this would only allow one person entry and the Queen refused to enter alone.
 After further fruitless argument, the Queen's party retreated, the crowds shouting "Shame!
 Shame!" as she left in her carriage.
 Queen Caroline died two weeks later.